 Syracuse University ranks among the nation’s top schools for veterans.
 The support of military-connected scholars is central to the University’s mission, and includes commitments to affordability, academic success, and a comfortable fit within the student body.

 This extends to study abroad opportunities as well!
 We encourage veteran and military-connected students to explore their study abroad options.
 And, as a show of appreciation for your service, your application fee will be waived.
 We suggest that veterans meet with an advisor at the Veterans Resource Center, who can help you determine which programs the GI Bill will help pay for.
-You can also reach out to Matt Maloney, the Syracuse Abroad veterans liaison.

 Here are some other guidelines for veteran and military-connected students who are looking to study abroad: